miladrahimi/openbeeg/README.md

 # OpenBeeg!

-If you don't know what it is, just let it go!
+If you don't know what it is, please let it go!